roman-milk/roman-milk.github.io/becoming-a-lesbian-slave.md

  I wanted to resist, I wanted to stand up and slap her in the face, yet the thought of tasting her was already pulling me towards her.

  Without a word, I crawled towards her and she rolled her chair back and allowed me to position myself under what used to be my desk, just like Sophia had done.
-Report_Story #8